You are currently viewing My Art Talk and Demo with LSAA

 While I painted, I discussed the materials I use, and the methods I’ve learned and developed.
 I reflected on my sources of inspiration and love of the Lake Superior Region, touching on the geography and history of the region.
 The audience seemed especially impressed with my “shortcut” for painting a rock beach.

-Well before the presentation, I had finished the underpainting for this painting.
+Two weeks before the presentation, I had finished the underpainting for this painting.
 This way I didn’t waste valuable time on the early processes of developing this painting.
 Instead, I made a video of the underpainting process.

 Reference Photo